String, list, dict methods and chaining

 Cross-target note

-dict.get(key)differs when key is missing:
+dict.get(key) differs when key is missing:

-- Python target: returns None - JavaScript target: returns undefined
+- Python target: returns

-dict.get(key, default)is consistent in both targets.
+dict.get(key, default) is consistent in both targets.

 Common mistakes